What are Equity Issuance Fees?

 1. Clerical fees

-There are clerks responsible for preparing the forms that must be filled out and filed when new securities are introduced.
-There are also forms for registering said securities.
-These clerks must be paid, and the forms must be paid for.
+Clerical fees refer to costs incurred for preparing the forms that must be filled out and filed when new securities are introduced.
+There are also forms for registering said securities, which require specific information about the company.
+Typically, these are costs incurred by third-party accountants or other professionals with professional knowledge.

 2. Filings with the Securities and Exchange Commission